Der-reale-Clemens/Checkpoint-Zero/README.md

 If you find any bugs please create an issue ticket, so that I can fix it, or at least try.

 # How to run the Game/Prototype/TechDemo
-Option 1: Download the .jar from the release section
+Option 1: Download the .jar from the release section.
+Link here: https://github.com/Der-reale-Clemens/Checkpoint-Zero/releases

 Option 2: You need Eclipse to compile my Game at the moment.